 - We try to reply within a month or two.

-- We are only able to pay a token advance, but pay royalties of at least 30% as negotiated when we accept your manuscript.
+- We are only able to pay a token advance, but pay royalties of at least 9% for print sales and 30% for ebook sales, for single author books, as negotiated when we accept your manuscript.

 Send your complete manuscript as a .RTF to joanne at upperrubberboot dot com with a cover letter briefly telling us about yourself and listing your previous publications (if this is a long list, please limit it to one page by selecting some more recent or representative works).